mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 ### Adjacency Matrix

 The adjacency matrix is perhaps the most common and versatile network data format for data analysis in network science (in sociology it is sometimes referred to as the sociomatrix).
-It is a symmetric matrix of size n x n, with a set of rows and columns denoting the nodes in that network.
+It is a symmetric matrix of size *n x n*, with a set of rows and columns denoting the nodes in that network.
 The node names or identifiers are typically used to label both rows and columns.
 When a pair of nodes is connected by an edge (i.e. when they are adjacent), the corresponding cell will have an entry.
 The diagonal of this matrix represents "self loops" and can variously be defined as connected or unconnected depending on the application.

 We can obtain an adjacency matrix object in R by converting our network object created above or by reading in a file directly with rows and columns denoting site and with 0 or 1 denoting the presence or absence of a relation.
 We take the data frame object `adj_mat` which is a square matrix of 1s and 0s and convert it into a network object using the `igraph::graph_from_adjacency_matrix()` function.
 You can download the csv file to follow along on your own [here](data/Cibola_adj.csv).